 If you did not preserve your claim, recovery becomes harder.
 Congress or CBP could create a special refund program — but that requires political will and is uncertain.
 A Supreme Court ruling may also clarify the rights of the importers with some further allowances.
 Filing a protest when possible never harms your position.

-Do not assume refunds will be automatic.
+In this event, do not assume refunds will be automatic.
 At least take the first step of identifying the IEEPA duties already paid and prepare a Post Summary Correction request.

 Disclaimer: The information is provided for general information only.
 It is not intended as legal advice.